What is a chiropractic adjustment?

 Spinal and Extra-Spinal Joint Manipulation Benefits

-The goal of this treatment is to restore motion into joints that may not be moving well.
+The goal of treatment is to restore motion into joints that are not moving well.
 Other benefits of a chiropractic adjustment include improved range of motion, decrease in pain, and improved joint function.

 How to have chiropractic treatment last

 Most benefits that are associated with a chiropractic adjustment last 2-5 days.
 For long-term benefits additional services should be provided.
 One of the main additional treatments we use at Chiros in Motion is therapeutic exercise.
-These exercises provide further joint stability to help adjustments last.
+These exercises provide further joint stability to help the benefits of adjustments last.

 After you receive chiropractic care it is recommended to drink water and avoid sitting on soft surfaces such as a couch or cushioned seats.
-Doing these two things will decrease soreness from an adjustment later in the day.
+Doing these two things will decrease soreness from an adjustment later that day.

 Chiropractic side effects